-- A. <10% volume deficit; normotensive: Thiopental and succinylcholine by rapid sequence induction is usually safe.
-Maintain cricoid pressure until proper placement of endotracheal tube has been verified. - B. 10%-20% blood loss; normotensive (systolic blood pressure >100); HR <110: Ketamine (1-2 mg/kg) or etomidate (0.2-0.3 mg/kg) and succinylcholine by rapid sequence as above.
-Avoid ketamine in closed head injury or any potential elevation in ICP.
-Be aware of adrenal suppression with etomidate, although the clinical significance of this in a single dose is unclear. - C. More than 25% blood loss; hypotensive (systolic blood pressure <90) with tachycardia, respiratory distress, anuria, cold extremities: Do not use any of the above agents!
+- Patients having <10% volume deficit; normotensive: Thiopental and succinylcholine administered by rapid sequence induction is usually safe.
+Maintain cricoid pressure (Sellick's maneuver) until proper placement of endotracheal tube has been verified. - Patients having 10-20% blood loss, normotensive (systolic BP >100), heart rate <110 bpm: Ketamine (1-2 mg/kg) or etomidate (0.2-0.3 mg/kg) and succinylcholine by rapid sequence as above.
+Avoid ketamine in cases involving closed head injury or any potential elevation in ICP.
+Be aware of adrenal suppression with etomidate, although the clinical significance of this in a single dose is unclear. - Patients having >25% blood loss; hypotensive (systolic BP <90) with tachycardia, respiratory distress, anuria, cold extremities: Do not use any of the above agents!
 These patients will "crash" with any typical anesthetic induction.
-If they must undergo surgery before volume resuscitation, they should be intubated quickly after succinylcholine, with or without a small dose of fentanyl (1-2 μ g/kg) or midazolam (0.02-0.03 mg/kg).
-Remember, a survivor with recall during induction is better than a dead patient.
+If they must undergo surgery before volume resuscitation, they should be intubated quickly with succinylcholine, with or without a small dose of fentanyl (1-2 μg/kg) or midazolam (0.02-0.03 mg/kg).
+Remember: a survivor with recall during induction is better than a dead patient.